 Salt Lake is laid out on a grid and once you understand that, you will find it easy to get around if you are driving.
 Bus and commuter rail systems add to the convenience of the City.

-Best areas to stay in Salt lake city map
+Map of 6 Best neighborhoods to stay in Salt Lake City:

-1. Downtown, where to stay in Salt Lake City for nightlife
+6 Best areas to stay in Salt Lake City for tourists are:

-Downtown is the heart of Salt Lake City, its oldest district and laid out in a grid with Temple Square at its centre.
+Downtown is the best place to stay in Salt Lake city because it is the heart and soul of Salt Lake City.
+It’s oldest district, and laid out in a grid with Temple Square at its center.
 The administrative and business districts here as well define Downtown as the heart of Utah itself.

 It predates the City’s foundation with the plan intending to create a town of 20,000 people.
 Brigham Young’s arrival was in 1847, over a decade later.
 The discovery of silver changed things dramatically.
 Downtown earned the nickname ‘’Whisky Street’’ for obvious reasons.

 Locals began to move out to suburbs from the 1970s and that changed the character of Downtown.
-Some of the old buildings were demolished as a revitalisation programme modernised Downtown towards the end of the 20th Century.
+Some of the old buildings were demolished as a revitalization program modernized Downtown towards the end of the 20th Century.